 Tiki Tree House

 This is located in the middle of Splash Lagoon, and is a featured attraction.
 It’s four stories high, with activities like water cannons, and a giant tipping bucket.
-I’m not sure why, but the Tiki Tree House didn’t seem as good as it probably normally is, during our stay.
-Some things were not functional, or were barricaded.
+I’m not sure why, but the Tiki Tree House didn’t seem as functional as it probably normally is, during our stay.
 If fully operational, it appears to be a blast, but I can’t vouch for it, based on our experience.

 The Lazy River